itsjihansyah/Pregnaskin-Mobile/README.md

 ## Next Plan
 * Add login and create account pages.
-* Add a feature to compare alternative products with the previously selected product.
 * Implement filtering functionality on the home and alternative product pages.
 * Develop "add to favourite" function.